• Skip to primary navigation

 • Zucchini Tomato Pesto Bake

-Yes, you can assemble it 24 hours in advance, but make sure to cover it tightly so it's not exposed to the air and then store it in the fridge.
+Yes, you can assemble it 24 hours in advance.
+Make sure to cover it tightly so it's not exposed to the air and then store it in the fridge.
 When you're ready to cook it, replace the lid with parchment paper or foil and bake it for 45 minutes at 375 degrees.

 Success Tips

 • Make sure to add one cup of tomato sauce to every layer with the pasta.
-The no-boil noodles need the extra liquid to absorb so they can soften while the lasagna cooks.
+The no-boil noodles need the extra sauce to absorb so they can soften while the lasagna cooks.

 • Roast the mushrooms first before putting them in the lasagna so they have more flavor.